-Wellbutrin, also called Bupropion, is an antidepressant that is frequently prescribed for “off-label” use for anxiety, OCD, and ADHD.
-This means that while its original use is for depression, it has been successful at treating these other disorders, especially those for whom more traditional medications and approaches have not been working.
+Wellbutrin, also known as Bupropion, is an antidepressant that is frequently prescribed for anxiety, OCD, and ADHD.
+This means that while it is mainly used for depression, it has also been successful at treating these other disorders.For example, if traditional stimulants are not a viable or effective option for someone struggling with ADHD, they may use Wellbutrin instead.

 Wellbutrin can take up to 2 weeks before you start to notice improvements, and its full effects may not be felt until weeks 4-6.